-The general background to the topic I wish to address is to what extent can what we know from science about the evolution of life in the universe influence our religious attitudes.
-And, on the other hand, to what extent can religious thought make a contribution to our scientific understanding of the origins and evolution of life in the universe.
+To what extent can what we know from science about the evolution of life in the universe influence our religious attitudes?
+And, on the other hand, to what extent can religious thought make a contribution to our scientific understanding of the origins and evolution of life in the universe?
 This twofold question poses the serious risk of transgressing upon the epistemological independence of the various disciplines: theology, philosophy, astrophysics, biology and cosmology, and creating, thereby, more confusion than understanding.
-As the discussion proceeds we must maintain a consistent posture of preserving the integrity of each of the disciplines, especially that between the natural sciences and theology.
+It is, therefore, necessary to maintain a consistent posture of preserving the integrity of each of the disciplines, especially that between the natural sciences and theology.
 History has already shown how disastrous an effect the failure to preserve the integrity of the respective disciplines has had.

-It is impossible, for instance, to deny that in the Age of the Enlightenment in the 16th and 17th centuries natural theology was a truly remarkable movement which demands our attention as the last historical instance of a major interaction between science and theology.
+It is clear, for instance, that in the Age of the Enlightenment in the 16th and 17th centuries natural theology was a truly remarkable movement.
+It represents one of the last major interactions between science and theology.
 The climax of this movement came with Isaac Newton.
-For Newton, for instance, there was no known reason for the fact that both the planets and their moons all move in almost the same plane; that this is not due to any necessity in nature appears from the observational fact that many comets in the solar system move in orbits that are strongly inclined to this plane.
-The lack of scientific reasons for such striking agreements, and his refusal to regard them as mere coincidences, made Newton conclude that "the motions which the planets now have could not spring from any natural cause alone but were imprest by an intelligent Agent,"1 an agent whom Newton, as it were, salutes in terms of professional admiration, for "to adjust all these things together in so great a variety of bodies argues that cause to be not blind and fortuitous, but very well skilled in Mechanics and Geometry."2 And so was born the great "God of the Gaps," the God who explains what science cannot explain.
+For Newton, for instance, there was no known reason for the fact that, with few exceptions, all of the planets and their moons orbit the sun in almost the same plane and in the same direction and that the each rotate on their axis in that same direction.
+Since many comets in the solar system move in orbits that are strongly inclined to this plane, Newton concluded these systematic motions could not be due to any necessity in nature itself.
+The lack of scientific reasons for such striking structure and his refusal to regard them as mere coincidences made Newton conclude that "the motions which the planets now have could not spring from any natural cause alone but were imprest by an intelligent Agent."
+He then expresses admiration for this agent by noting that: "to adjust all these things together in so great a variety of bodies argues that cause to be not blind and fortuitous, but very well skilled in Mechanics and Geometry."
+And so was born the great "God of the Gaps," the God who explains what science cannot explain.

-In later times nature has been praised by poets for its captivating beauty or by philosophers for its challenging variety of phenomena demanding explanation.
-But never since has it been extolled by an almost unanimous chorus of scientists as hailing from the finger of God and, therefore, replete with evidences of his wisdom and power.
+Newton, however, was but one voice in an almost unanimous chorus of scientists who sang the praises of nature as hailing from the finger of God and, therefore, replete with evidences of his wisdom and power.
 Astronomers, physicists and naturalists here joined ranks with Job and the Psalmist in recognizing God as the ultimate ground of everything in heaven and upon earth.
 For this was perhaps the most notable mark of natural theology.
 It did not originate in theology, but in science.
 It was not started by theologians trying from above to impress a religious perspective on science.
-It began as a grass rootmovement among believing scientists who were convinced both that God's existence could be proved and some of His attributes described from below, that is, on the basis of the expanding world of scientific knowledge.
+It began as a movement among believing scientists who were convinced both that God's existence could be proved and some of His attributes described from below, that is, on the basis of the expanding world of scientific knowledge.
 This also convinced them that they had nothing to fear from the indubitable progress of science; for beyond the receding frontier between the known and the unknown there was no dark and dangerous abyss in which the religious mind might get lost, but just another territory to be surveyed in the search for new evidence of the Creator.